hyhmir/nmr-control/README.md

 ## license 🔐

-This software is licensed under the MIT license.
+This software was licensed under the MIT license but it had to be changed to GNU GENERAL PUBLIC LICENSE.
 Read more at [LICENSE](LICENSE).

 ## cooperation